adbX/julia_docker/README.md

 3) View the results:
 	`cat /usr/local/data/results.txt`

-Notes: Any output/issues with the build can be view at: `cat sing-build.output`
+Notes: - Any output/issues with the build can be view at: `cat sing-build.output`
+	   - To reproduce all 6 rows, change the `numOfRefinements` to 6.
+It consumes a lot of memory though.